carlosmpr/PythonFlast/README.md

 >g It is used to store data that might be accessed by multiple functions during the request.

 >current_app get_db will be called when the application has been created and is handling a request, so current_app can be used.

+# Create the Tables

+1. Create a new file in flaskr call schema.sql

+2. Add SQL to create the table info

+        DROP TABLE IF EXISTS user;
+        DROP TABLE IF EXISTS post;

+        CREATE TABLE user (
+            id INTEGER PRIMARY KEY AUTOINCREMENT,
+            username TEXT UNIQUE NOT NULL,
+            password TEXT NOT NULL
+        );

+        CREATE TABLE post (
+            id INTEGER PRIMARY KEY AUTOINCREMENT,
+            author_id INTEGER NOT NULL,
+            created TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP,
+            title TEXT NOT NULL,
+            body TEXT NOT NULL,
+            FOREIGN KEY (author_id) REFERENCES user (id)
+        );
+3. Go back to db.py an add the functions that will run the SQL Commands add the top.

+        def init_db():
+            db = get_db()
+            with current_app.open_resource('schema.sql') as f:
+                db.executescript(f.read().decode('utf8'))

+        @click.command('init-db')
+        @with_appcontext
+        def init_db_command():
+        """Clear the existing data and create new tables.""" init_db()
+            click.echo('Initialized the database.')

+4. After the close_db write a function that takes an application and does the registration.

+        def init_app(app):
+            app.teardown_appcontext(close_db)
+            app.cli.add_command(init_db_command)

+5. Go back to the

+        __init__.py

+    - import the db info:

+            from . import db

+    - add the function to the end to register the database

+            db.init_app(app)

+6. Initialize the Database File

+        flask init-db
+>There will now be a flaskr.sqlite file in the instance folder in your project.